top of page

 SPRING AWAKENING

 Mount Tumbarumba Vineyard is located on the land that has been in the Cottam family for 3 generations and is one of the oldest and smallest vineyards in the Tumbarumba region.
 It is the closest vineyard to our place at the edge of town.
 This was convenient for early morning or last-minute shoots as we live an approximate 5-minute drive away.
-As Richard and Elvie were living in Canberra (now moved to Tumba), we were allowed access to the vineyard any time that was suitable, so most of the time we were on our own with the vines and the birds.
-These photos were taken in spring 2018 when the vines were starting to shoot.
+As Richard and Elvie were living in Canberra (now moved to Tumba), we were allowed access to the vineyard at any suitable time, so most of the time, we were on our own with the vines and the birds.
+These photos were taken in the spring of 2018 when the vines started shooting.
 Spring morning light is stunning in a vineyard when the sun reflects on the cables.
-It was nice that Richard was doing some work on that day, so we got a few shots of him working.
+It was nice that Richard was doing some work that day, so we got a few shots of him working.
 Spring is the time to guide these pretty green shoots so they produce good fruit.

 Before and after the hail storm • Photography © Bottle and Brush Studio 2019